kstr-0/blog/content/posts/2023/moddedGB/index.md

 ![Purchased items](Parts.png)

-I purchased all my parts from ZedLabs, but Retrosiz and Retromodding are also great for sourcing fancy new parts.
+I purchased all my parts from ZedLabs, but Retrosix and Retromodding are also great for sourcing new parts.

 As you can tell from the above, I purchased a replacement speaker and audio amplifier.

+{{% notice tip %}}
-In hindsight, if I were going to attempt these mods again, I would recommend that you swap the Retro-Tobot mod out for something more beginner-friendly like the CleanAmp Pro, as there is more documentation surrounding the installation of the amp.
+if I were going to attempt these mods again, I would recommend that you swap the Retro-Tobot mod out for something more beginner-friendly like the CleanAmp Pro, as there is more documentation surrounding the installation of the amp.
 The solder points are more or less the same for both amps; however, I made some mistakes as this was my first project requiring soldering, and the alignment of the amp proved to be quite tricky.
 It was a learning experience.
+{{% /notice %}}

 Given the above information, you’ll also require the appropriate tools (again, depending on the parts you’ve purchased).